 Pay: up to $75 per survey.

-If you have experience in web development, this might be the perfect work from home job for you.
+If you have experience in web development, this might be the perfect way to make money from the internet.
 That will be especially true if you have experience in programming languages like Java, PHP, etc.

 However, it’s not necessary that you have a lot of technical expertise for this job.
-If you have experience working in a content management system (CMS) such as WordPress, that might be enough.
+That might be enough if you have experience working in a content management system (CMS) such as WordPress.

-If you have a knack for it, building websites is one of the highest paying jobs online.
+Building websites is one of the highest-paying work-from-home jobs if you have a knack for it.
 It can pay well because you set your own rates.

 Pay: up to $35,000 per project.

-Freelance writing is one of the best work from home jobs.
+Becoming a freelance writer is one of the best work-from-home jobs to start today.
 Why?
 Because it’s so incredibly versatile.
 You can write about almost anything.

-However, if all of your experience is in database management, for example, it will be tough to land a gig writing about dogs.
+However, if all of your experience is in database management, it will be tough to land a gig writing about dogs.
 Yes, that’s a real freelance writing gig!

 If you want to write in an industry in which you don’t currently have experience, you’ll need to build a portfolio with relevant writing samples.
 One way to do this is with a blog (more on that later).

-All in all, this is a great gig because it’s flexible, plus you can usually work on your own schedule.
+This is a great gig because it’s flexible, and you can usually work your hours on your own schedule.
 And, as hinted at earlier, you even set your own rates.

-If you’re looking for legit online jobs, this is one of the best.
-I follow freelance writers who make as much as some c-suite execs.
-Nope, that’s not a joke; freelance writing has incredibly earning potential.
+This is one of the best if you’re looking for legitimate work-from-home ideas.
+I follow freelance writers who make as much as some C-suite execs.
+Nope, that’s not a joke; freelance writing has incredible earning potential.

-Copywriting is one of the top online jobs.
-It’s similar to freelance writing; as such, you will often see these jobs listed on the same sites.
+Copywriting is one of the best work-from-home jobs around.
+It’s similar to freelance writing; these jobs are often listed on the same sites.

 However, there is an important difference.

-With freelance writing, you typically write educational and/or problem-solving pieces based around one idea: solving the reader’s problem.
+With freelance writing, you typically write educational and/or problem-solving pieces based on one idea: solving the reader’s problem.

 Copywriting, on the other hand, is sales-based.
 You would typically write product/service descriptions that might appear in an ad in a magazine.
-So, the point is to convert the reader to a buyer.
+So, the point is to convert the reader into a buyer.

 If you have a penchant for both writing and sales, this gig might be right for you.